qwc-services/qwc-config-service/README.md

 Provide service specific permissions and configs for other QWC services.

-**Note:** requires a QGIS server running on `$QGIS_SERVER_URL` for OGC service permissions and a QWC ConfigDB for permission queries
+**Note:** requires a QGIS server running on `$QGIS_SERVER_URL` for OGC service permissions, a QWC ConfigDB for permission queries and a PostGIS database for GeoDB metadata queries

 Setup